SamirJouni/robo-friends-redux-version/README.md

-This is my version of the Robo-Friends React project.
+This is my version of the Robo-Friends React project with Redux.